mougiakouel/QGIS-Training-Manual/create_vector_data/topo_editing.rst

 |moderate| |TY|
 -------------------------------------------------------------------------------

-Close the remaining gaps using the approach above, but make sure not to create farms over urban areas.
+* Close the remaining gaps using the approach above, but make sure not to create farms over urban areas.
+* Remember to save your edits, and if necessary, to exit edit mode.

 :ref:`Check your results <create-vector-topology-3>`